lych4o/PingCapInterview/README.md

 ```
 Change TestRunExample() in mr_test.go to modify test.

-# How to use outside in go
+# How to use in go
 ```
 import (
     mr "github.com/lych4o/PingCapInterview/mapreduce"